 So, here I have found for you a list of my absolute favorite websites that share free patterns.
 If you know of a great website that is not included, please let me know in the comments and I will happily add it to the list.

-Related: Free Sites for Knitting Patterns
+Also check out my Free Sites for Knitting Patterns

 1. Knit Picks